GSA-TTS/FAC-transition-site/src/data/concerns/migrated-acceptance-dates-incorrect.md

 2. There was a `DATEACCEPTED`, which is when the audit was deemed to be acceptable for submission.
 3. There was a `DATEFIREWALL`, which is when the audit was published to agencies and the public.

 The GSA Clearinghouse only records one acceptance date, which we call `fac_accepted_date`.
 When bringing historical records forward, we used the Census field `FACACCEPTED`, believing it was equivalent to our `fac_accepted_date`.
 It is not; we should have, instead, used `DATEFIREWALL`.
 To further complicate the issue, we applied the [same transformation to this date as all other dates](migrated-acceptance-dates-incorrect), which means that we not only chose the wrong date, but we subtracted one from it.

+The error is in [end_to_end_core.py on line 69](https://github.com/GSA-TTS/FAC/blob/dda11bdfd31a000601e427379a3fac6ee9e7f1f8/backend/census_historical_migration/end_to_end_core.py#L69).
 This impacts all records migrated from Census.

 ### Example